Janice-Afi/Analysis-on-bike-sharing-company/README.md

 # Analysis-on-bike-sharing-company
-An analysis to understand the differences between the types of members in a bike-share company.( A Google Data Analytics Capstone Project D
+An analysis to understand the differences between the types of members in a bike-share company.( A Google Data Analytics Capstone Project)

 CYCLISTIC BIKE-SHARE COMPANY IN CHICAGO

 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that